Etna Bay

 Etna Bay (Teluk Etna, Etna-baai) is a bay in eastern Kaimana Regency, situated in the southeastern corner of West Papua province, Indonesia.
 The port town of Kaimana is located to the west of Etna Bay.
+Etna Bay is geographically part of the administrative area of the Etna Bay District in Kaimana Regency.

-The Etna Bay languages are spoken in the area.The bay got its name from the Etna expedition.
+The Etna Bay languages are spoken in the area.
+The bay got its name from the Etna expedition.